KrishPraba/TamilWriterIRSystem/README.md

 Implemented as part of the CS4642 - Data Mining & Information Retrieval.

-Task : Creating an information retrieval system on famous people.
+Task : Creating an Information Retrieval system on famous people.
 This system is based on famous writers made using the native language **Tamil**.

 **_Dataset_**
 Dataset : **227** records on famous writers (in Tamil)